-a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or b) There is more than one car starting from the pit lane and one of them is unduly delayed.
+- a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed.
 In either case drivers may only overtake to re-establish the original starting order or the order the cars at the pit exit were in when the race was started.

-Any driver delayed in either way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and may only join (or rejoin) the race once the whole field has passed the end of the pit lane.
+Any driver delayed in either way, and who is unable to re-establish the original starting order before they reach the first safety car line, must enter the pit lane and may only join (or rejoin) the race once the whole field has passed the end of the pit lane.

-A penalty under Article 16.3 a) will be imposed on any driver who fails to enter the pit lane if he has not reestablished the original starting order before he reaches the first safety car line.
+A penalty under Article 15.3 d), e) or f) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before they reach the first safety car line.